-Can an API even be used without documentation?
-While technically possible, it’s through API documentation that developers first experience an API and get to know its functionality.
-Whether your API is meant for internal use, exposed to partners, or fully public, developers will need complete and accurate documentation to best complete their integrations.
+Can an API even be used without documentation for REST API & OpenAPI?
+While technically possible, it’s through good API documentation and API documentation best practices that developers first experience an API and get to know its functionality.
+Whether your API is meant for internal use, exposed to partners, or fully public, developers will need complete and accurate API documentation examples to best complete their integrations.

-API docs are the collection of references, tutorials, and examples that help developers use your API.
+API docs, or API description documents, are the collection of references, tutorials, and examples that help developers use your API.

-Your documentation is the primary resource for explaining what is possible with your API and how to get started.
+Your API’s documentation is the primary resource for explaining what is possible with your API and how to get started.
 It also serves as a place for developers to return with questions about syntax or functionality.
-Your API docs have these answers.
+The best API docs have these answers hence why it is so important that you document your API.

 Typically, documentation is hosted in a special section of your website, or its own API-focused portal.
 The content should be as widely accessible as it can be for your audience.
 If only developers within your own company use your API, its documentation is likely also internal.
 However, it should be easily discoverable.
 You shouldn’t have to know who to ask.